A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Introduction

 Possible short-time periodic features were also reported in some repeating FRBs recently.
 For example, a series of nine pulses were observed in a total duration of $\sim 3$ s from FRB 20191221A.
 As a result, it seems to have a short period of $\sim 200$ ms at a confidence level of 6.5 $\sigma$ \citep{chime/frb2022Subsecond}.
-FRB 20201020A was reported to be consisted of five pulses with a total duration of $\sim 2.14$ ms, which even shows a sub-millisecond periodic behavior \citep{pastor-marazuela2022fasta}.
+However, inspection of the lightcurve of FRB 20191221A suggests that the substructures are not obviously periodic, making the periodicity highly doubtful.
+FRB 20201020A was reported to be consisted of five pulses with a total duration of $\sim 2.14$ ms, which even shows a sub-millisecond periodic behavior \citep{pastor-marazuela2022fasta}, .
 It is worth mentioning that these phenomena could only be regarded as quasi-periodic behaviors that are observed in a very short time window.
 These temporal structures could also be multiple components of a single burst.
 The possibility that they are due to some oscillations in the magnetosphere of magnetars could not be excluded, and their connection with the spin period cannot be firmly established.
 On the other hand, some attempts to search for short time periodicity (from milliseconds to seconds) in the most active repeating sources such as FRBs 20201124A and 20121102A, have failed to present any positive results \citep{li2021bimodal,xu2022fast,niu2022FAST}.
 The lack of any signatures connecting to the spinning of magnetars has troubled theorists deeply, which thus needs further investigation with more data and samples.

-In this study, we will analyze the dedispersed arrival times of five active repeating FRBs, namely FRBs 20121102A, 20180916B, 20190520B, 20200120E and 20201124A, paying special attention on the possible existence of short-time periodicity (from $\sim 1$ ms to $\sim 1000$ s).
-Various period searching methods are engaged for the purpose, including the phase folding algorithm, the Schuster periodogram, and the Lomb-Scargle periodogram.
-Observational data obtained by various telescopes such as CHIME, Apertif, FAST, Arecibo, uGMRT, and Effelsberg are collected as far as possible.
+In this study, we will analyze the dedispersed arrival times of four active repeating FRBs, namely FRBs 20121102A, 20200120E, 20201124A and 20220912A, paying special attention on the possible existence of short-time periodicity (0.001--1000 s).
+Various period searching methods are engaged for the purpose, including the phase folding algorithm, the H-test and the Lomb-Scargle periodogram.
+Observational data obtained by various telescopes such as FAST, Arecibo, uGMRT, Effelsberg and GBT are collected as far as possible.
 Different weights connected to the pulse width, peak flux, fluence, and brightness temperature are also considered during the period analysis.